walt-id/waltid-identity/waltid-libraries/protocols/waltid-mobile-test-utils/README.md

 }
 ```

-See `TestHelpers/` framework documentation for full Swift API.
+See `TestHelpers/` for the full Swift API, including local Enterprise
+authentication, offer creation, verifier sessions, and verifier polling.

 ## Test Backends